Eschatologue/CM_wiki/docs/class/warlock/index.md

 ## Contact Patron – Level 9

 In the past, you usually contacted your patron through intermediaries.
 Now you can communicate directly; you always have the Contact Other Plane spell prepared.
-With this feature, you can cast the spell without expending a spell slot to contact your patron, and you automatically succeed on the spell’s saving throw.
+With this feature, you can cast the spell without expending a spell slot to contact your patron, and you automatically succeed on the spell's saving throw.

-Once you cast the spell with this feature, you can’t do so again until you finish a Long Rest.
+Once you cast the spell with this feature, you can't do so again until you finish a Long Rest.

 ## Mystic Arcanum – Level 11